Small Space Designs

 There are other spaces you can utilise as storage, such as under the stairs.
 A coffee table can round up as footrest.
 Be creative on your furniture pieces so that they can all serve more than one purpose.

 Creativity plays a vital role in small space designs.
-You can borrow ideas from friends and see your little space transform into a cozy and comfy area.
+You can borrow ideas from friends and see your little space transform into a cosy and comfy area.
 Perhaps, you can call an interior designer to help you out in a few areas.